 We know that things always tend to get cheaper and more sophisticated in technology.
 That’s not new.
 But it’s really gotten to the point now where a lot of the data that we used to throw away because it just wasn’t practical to keep, it is now easily kept.
 Storage is cheap enough where you can pretty much keep everything, and if you can keep everything then you have a lot more data and detail that you can analyze.

 It turns out that analysis is quite valuable in lots of different settings.
-Also what happened was Google was working on some technology which by the way they kept to themselves, but they did insure the technology they did share was the underlying thoughts and engineering underneath it.
+Also what happened was Google was working on some technology which by the way they kept to themselves, but they did share the underlying thoughts and engineering underneath it.